johnno1962/InjectionNext/README.md

 leave the InjectionNext package configured into your project permanently as its code is only included for a DEBUG build.
-Your code changes take effect when you save a source for an app that has this package as a dependency and has connected to the InjectIonNext app which has run Xcode.
+Your code changes take effect when you save a source for an app that has this package as a dependency and has connected to the InjectIonNext app which has launched Xcode.

 As ever, it is important to add the options `-Xlinker` and `-interposable` (without double quotes and on separate lines) to the "Other Linker Flags" of